-The County, in coordination with the members of the Homeless Coalition, has developed a coordinated entry system helping homeless individuals to access programs more easily and better coordinate housing and services.
-This year, the goals of the County are to strengthen and further develop the coordinated entry system, and improve access to services as well as to ensure priority for housing is given to the most vulnerable populations.
+The County, in coordination with the members of the Homeless Coalition, has developed a coordinated entry system to facilitate easier access to programs for homeless individuals.
+This year, the goals of the County are to strengthen and further develop the coordinated entry system for emergency shelter, better coordinate access to other services for people experiencing homelessness, as well as to ensure priority for housing is given to the most vulnerable populations.